-Restructuring Charges
+Restructuring and Impairment Charges

 Restructuring charges are primarily comprised of severance costs, activity termination costs and costs of facility closure.
 Restructuring charges are recorded upon approval of a formal management plan and are included in the operating results of the period in which such plan is approved and the expense becomes estimable.
 To estimate restructuring charges, management utilizes assumptions such as the number of employees that would be involuntarily terminated and the future costs to operate and eventually terminate the subject activity.
-Estimated restructuring expenses are subject to the rules of fair value accounting and may change as management executes the approved plan.